 Alex Egan is a Technology and Engineering Education teacher at York Community High School.
 Alex has spent 4 years in esports, 2 with Naperville North High School and 2 with York Community High School as their Head Coach for Rocket League and Super Smash Bros Ultimate.
 Alex enjoys playing and competing in Apex Legends, Rocket League, and other various games.

-Andy Mendez is the Director of Esports at Naperville Community Unit School District 203 and is an alumni of IHSEA’s very own Metea Valley High School Esports, in which he founded in 2016.
-With both Naperville powerhouses (Naperville North and Naperville Central) under his direction, he now looks continue his success and add more accolades to his arsenal.
-Esports was initially Andy’s passion as a student; now it translates into his career.
-Favorite esports titles: League of Legends, Halo, and Overwatch.
-Andy primarily assists with live event logistics and is a member of the broadcast team.
+Andy Mendez is the Executive Director of the Illinois High School Esports Association.
+He is also Founder and former Director of Esports at Naperville Community Unit School District 203.
+Andy is an alumni of IHSEA’s very own Metea Valley High School Esports, in which he founded in 2016.
+Esports was initially Andy’s interest as a student and has transformed his passion into a career.
+Favorite esports titles: League of Legends and Halo.

 Brock is a lifelong gamer and esports enthusiast.
 Head Coach and coordinator for Massac County High School esports.
 Brock is part of the Onboarding team with IHSEA as well as a member of the IHSA esports advisory panel.
 Through these platforms, Brock helps spread the positivity of esports as well as helps schools implement esports into their programs.